cariboulabs/cariboulite/README.md

 </table>

 # Getting Started & Installation
-Use the following steps for successful installation of the CaribouLite on your choice of RPI board
+Use the following steps to install the CaribouLite on your choice of RPI board
 1. Mount the CaribouLite on a **un-powered** RPI device using the 40-pin header.
 2. Power the RPI device, wait for it to finish boot sequence.
-3. Clone this repository in your choice of directory
+3. Clone this repository into a local directory of your choise (in this case `~/projects`)
 ```
-mkdir projects
+mkdir ~/projects
+cd ~/projects
 git clone https://github.com/cariboulabs/cariboulite
 cd cariboulite
 ```